ViridianCitrus/kevinxrwang/README.md

-# websitev2
+# kevinxrwang.ca
-A personal website to display my portfolio
+A personal website to display my portfolio built using React and Typescript